markjosephcampbell/Project3/README.md

 - [Google Slides presentation](https://docs.google.com/presentation/d/1iUyEHhSnRBL9jjJk1DSg_f3G2os2I2VMZiwFwZWFQt4/edit#slide=id.gcb9a0b074_1_0)

 ## Project Goals
-- Predict whether Bitcoin would rise or decline based on Bitcoin news.
+- Predict whether Bitcoin would rise or fall based on Bitcoin news.
-- Analyze the sentiment of this news and check the correlation with bitcoin prices.
+- Analyze the sentiment of this news and it's correlation with bitcoin prices.

 ## Loaded In and Cleaned the Data
 - Compared daily exchange and price differences between Bitcoin and USD.